frdr-dfdr/frdr_policies/docs/en/terms_of_use.md

 * Curators will ensure that harvested metadata meets internationally accepted best practices and standards.

-* The Service will not transfer or ingest any research data in this process.
+* The Service will not transfer or ingest any research data in this process with the exception of geospatial files available from open datasets which are downloaded to provide a geospatial preview of the file on FRDR.
 If the data is openly available, Users will be able to access the data from the source repository.

 * Metadata from the Service may be freely reused under the [Creative Commons Public Domain Dedication (CC0 1.0)](https://creativecommons.org/publicdomain/zero/1.0/).